A Nationalist Agricultural Policy

 Conclusion:

 Neoliberalism and globalism have broken the back of one of the most crucial sectors in any nation’s economy.
-The population of the West, Whites, face higher food prices, higher barriers to sectoral entry, and mass immigration at the hands of a state and agricultural lobby which are not concerned with the national interest.
+The population of the West face higher food prices, higher barriers to sectoral entry, and mass immigration at the hands of a state and agricultural lobby which are not concerned with the national interest.

 This framework must be scrapped and a nationalist framework, which puts the nation and communities first, put into place.